zannloo/tp/docs/UserGuide.md

 #### Example(s):

-- If `grp-001` changes their group name, you could execute the following command at the directory `~/grp-001`, to make the necessary changes.
+- If `grp-001` change their group name, you could execute the following command at the directory `~/grp-001`, to make the necessary changes.
   - `edit --name Amazing Group1`